Friday, February 26, 2016

 Short short story (6 pages).

-"The Dead Man Laughs—as a Scientific Sleuth Tackles the Riddle of A Mysterious Fire!"
+"The Dead Man Laughs—as a Scientific Sleuth Tackles the Riddle of a Mysterious Fire!"

 When an apartment house catches fire, Dr. Feather gets involved because one of the tenants has sent the police a warning note saying that if he were to die it would be at the hands of his grandson.
 Not long afterwards: